 |Wangdue Phodrang Altitude||1,310m/4,300ft|

 After breakfast, drive to Wangdue Phodrang.
-Under normal road condition, we should reach Wangdue Phodrang town under 5 hours.
-Enroute, stop at Chendebji for lunch and continue the journey.
+Under normal road conditions, we should reach Wangdue Phodrang town under 5 hours.
+En route, stop at Chendebji for lunch and continue the journey.
 From Pele La Pass, the drive will be a gradual descent all the way to Wangdue Phodrang.
-On the way you might see common grey langurs which are usually found in the forests of Bhutan at an altitude of up to 3,600 meters.
+On the way, you might see common grey langurs which are usually found in the forests of Bhutan at an altitude of up to 3,600 meters.
 Make a brief stop at Wangdue Phodrang town, home to the third oldest Dzong in Bhutan.

-From Wangdue Phodrang town, drive for about 10 km and check into hotel at Lobesa.
-After hot tea and snacks at the hotel, we will visit the Temple of Fertility ‘Chhime Lhakhang’.
+From Wangdue Phodrang town, drive for about 10 km and check into the hotel at Lobesa.
+After hot tea and snacks at the hotel, we will visit the Temple of Fertility ‘Chimie Lhakhang’.

-Chhime Lhakhang is located on a gentle hilltop near the village of Sopsokha.
-To reach the temple, you have to walk 20 – 30 minutes through beautiful terraced paddy fields and traditional farm houses.
-The history of Chhime Lhakhang is associated with 16th century Lama Drukpa Kuenley who was affectionately known as “Divine Madman” for his obscene behavior and outrageous ways of cleansing people from religious dogmatism and egoistic self-possession by exhibiting his strong desire for sex.
+Chimi Lhakhang is located on a gentle hilltop near the village of Sopsokha.
+To reach the temple, you have to walk 20 – 30 minutes through beautiful terraced paddy fields and traditional farmhouses.
+The history of Chimi Lhakhang is associated with 16th century Lama Drukpa Kuenley who was affectionately known as “Divine Madman” for his obscene behavior and outrageous ways of cleansing people from religious dogmatism and egoistic self-possession by exhibiting his strong desire for sex.
 He would often use phallus as a tool to subdue malevolent spirits.
 Using the phallus was also intended to free up the social inhibitions enforced by the socially established values.
 Today, one of the relics of Chime Lhakhang is a phallus.
-The blessing of the phallus is considered sacred particularly to women who are unable to conceive a child as it brings fertility to women, giving them ability to bear offspring.
-Because of this belief, people like to call Chhime Lhakhang as “Temple of Fertility”.
+The blessing of the phallus is considered sacred particularly to women who are unable to conceive a child as it brings fertility to women, giving them the ability to bear offspring.
+Because of this belief, people like to call Chimi Lhakhang as “Temple of Fertility”.

 Back to the hotel and gather for dinner.